kiboschool/course-programming-1/src/lessons/loops/project.md

 If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

-## Guess My Number
+## Password Validator

-🔢 Write a program that asks a user to guess the value of a number chosen between 1 and 99.
-Let the user know if their guess is too low, too high, or correct.
+🔢 Write a program to validate a password that a user enters.

-**Access** the assignment here: https://github.com/kiboschool/guess-my-number-project
+**Access** the assignment here: https://github.com/kiboschool/password-validator

 ---